Oregon vs. UCLA: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +8000

-- UCLA is 34th in the country in terms of national championship odds (+8000).
-However, our computer rankings are significantly less optimistic, ranking the team 110th, a difference of 76 spots.
+- UCLA, based on its national championship odds (+8000), ranks much better (34th in the country) than it does in our computer ranking (110th).

-- The Bruins' national championship odds have dropped from +3000 at the beginning of the season to +8000, the 16th-biggest change among all teams.
+- Sportsbooks have moved the Bruins' national championship odds down from +3000 at the start of the season to +8000.
+Among all teams in college basketball, that is the 16th-biggest change.

-- UCLA has a 1.2% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of UCLA winning the national championship, based on its +8000 moneyline odds, is 1.2%.

 Check out all the futures bets available at BetMGM!